scalameta/metals/architecture.md

 def completion(...) = ...
 ```

-Such endpoint is then implemented by `MetalsLspService`.
+`WorkspaceLspService` keeps track of the currently opened [workspace folders](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_workspaceFolders) each treated as a separate Scala project.
+We keep an instance of `MetalsLspService` per workspace folder or a single instance for a single root project.
+The main purpose of `WorkspaceLspService` is redirecting requests/notifications to the correct instance of `MetalsLspService`.

-In addition to the implementation of LSP endpoints, this file creates and manages many components, for instance:
+`MetalsLspService` is the most important class of the project, it creates and manages many components, for instance:

 - `private val compilers: Compilers = ...`
 - `private val codeLensProvider: CodeLensProvider = ...`
 - `private val diagnostics: Diagnostics = ...`

-Hacking in Metals usually starts with recognizing in which component one has to make a change to get something woorking.
+Hacking in Metals usually starts with recognizing in which component one has to make a change to get something working.

 ## Presentation compiler